tejaboy/airparty_discord/README.md

 ## Running your app locally

 As described [here](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-locally-in-discord), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
-To run your app locally, run the following from this directory (/examples/react-colyseus)
+To run your app locally, run the following from this directory.

 ```
-pnpm install # only need to run this the first time
+npm install # only need to run this the first time
-pnpm dev
+npm run dev
-pnpm tunnel # from another terminal
+cloudflared tunnel --url http://localhost:3000 # from another terminal
 ```

 Be sure to complete all the steps listed [here](https://discord.com/developers/docs/activities/building-an-activity) to ensure your development setup is working as expected.

 ## Where do you go from here?

-This basic example will render users' avatars and show a green circle around anyone who is talking.
-It will spin up one "room" per Discord voice channel.
-It's a great starting point for your app, whether you're planning to stay in "react-land" or planning to use Unity / Cocos / etc...
+This basic project will create a 2D plane-based fighting game.
+You may look at (/packages/server/room/StateHandlerRoom.ts) for the back-end logic.
+This project feature multiple Kaboom scene.
+It is located at (/packages/clieent/scenes/*).
+This is how we create new "page" for the game.

-For more resources on 3rd party Game Engine SDKs for colyseus go [here](https://github.com/colyseus/colyseus#%EF%B8%8F-official-client-integration)
+For more resources on Kaboom, please go [here](https://kaboomjs.com).

 ## Common patterns with Colyseus